 To further assess their understanding, have students create a new "screen" for the online activity they did in the Development section.
 That is, they should create a category (e.g., Animals that Hibernate) and 16 possible plants and animals (some that are the correct answers and some that are not) from which to choose.

 Then have them share their screen with a classmate and have the other student choose the correct animals and/or plants.

 How did they do?
 Review their screens, as well as how they scored their partner's work.

 The Science Update called All Species Inventory takes a look at taxonomy, the science of classifying and naming living things according to how similar they are to other creatures, and how a group of scientists and Silicon Valley entrepreneurs is trying to bring the musty field of taxonomy into the twenty-first century.

-The Creature Feature archive on the National Geographic site would be a good place to go for students to learn more about various animals, from bats to warthogs.
+National Geographic Kids would be a good place to go for students to learn more about various animals, from bats to warthogs.